Menus-QR/menu-template/README.md

 5. Accent is the color for the highlights and CTAs
 6. If you need to further adjust the full menu background color you can adjust the opacity.

 ### Tech stack

 The app is built with React Native and Expo.
 Deployed on [Vercel](https://vercel.com/)
 Supabase for database and storage [Supabase](https://supabase.com/)

+This Repo uses Yarn as the package manager